zerkman/zest/doc/build.md

 For this, go back to the main menu, then choose **Target packages**.
 I strongly suggest you add at least `lrzsz` (in **Networking Applications**) so you can transfer files through Zmodem between your computer and the Zynq's Linux system.

-### Filesystem creation

 In **Filesystem images**, enable **cpio the root filesystem**, choose **gzip** as the compression method, and enable **Create U-Boot image of the root filesystem**.

 When everything is set up, exit the menu, and save your settings when asked.
 Type the command `make` to build everything.
 This will take quite a while.

-A first, base version of the root filesystem will be created.
-We need to patch it a bit, so that the booting process automatically mounts the boot partition, then copies the zeST executable file from it and runs it.
-So, still in the main Buildroot directory, create a `post_build.sh` file with the contents:

-    #!/bin/sh

-    TARGET=output/target
-    SRCDIR=`dirname $0`

-    if test ! -d $TARGET/boot ; then
-      mkdir $TARGET/boot
-      echo "/dev/mmcblk0p1 /boot vfat flush,dirsync,noatime,noexec,nodev 0 0" >> $TARGET/etc/fstab
-    fi

-    if test ! -f $TARGET/root/zestboot ; then
-    cat <<EOF > $TARGET/root/zestboot
-    #!/bin/sh
-    install -m 755 /boot/zeST /usr/sbin
-    exec /usr/sbin/zeST /boot/rom.img
-    EOF
-      chmod 755 $TARGET/root/zestboot
-      ln -s ../../root/zestboot $TARGET/etc/init.d/S99zest
-    fi

-Run it, and build the root filesystem again (this time should be very quick):
+### Build the zeST binary executable file

+During the Buildroot build process, a full-featured cross GCC toolchain is also created, which allows to build Linux binaries for the board's ARM processor.
+We will use it to build the zeST binary executable file.

+In `$HOME/src/zest/linux`, edit the `Makefile` file.
+You should find a commented out line of the form:

+    #export PATH:=$(HOME)/src/buildroot-2022.02.8/output/host/bin:$(PATH)

+If you installed Buildroot at the default location `$HOME/src/buildroot-2022.02.8`, you may just uncomment this line my removing the leading `#` comment symbol.
+Otherwise, modify the line to point to the location of your Buildroot toolchain.

+Save the modified file, close your file editor and type the commands:

-    $ sh post_build.sh
+    $ cd $HOME/src/zest/linux
     $ make

+This will generate a `zeST` binary executable file.

+### Filesystem customisation

+After the Buildroot build, a base version of the root filesystem has been created.
+We need to patch it a bit, so that the booting process automatically mounts the SD card partition (to get access to the ROM and floppy image files), then runs the zeST executable file.

+The customisation is done by a `buildroot_post_build.sh` script file from the `zest/setup` directory.
+Run it from the Buildroot main directory, and build the root filesystem again (this time should be very quick):

+    $ cd $HOME/src/buildroot-2022.02.8
+    $ sh $HOME/src/zest/setup/buildroot_post_build.sh
+    $ make

 The Linux filesystem image will be created as the `buildroot-2022.02.8/output/images/rootfs.cpio.uboot` file.
 Copy it to your `setup` dir:

     $ cp output/images/rootfs.cpio.uboot $HOME/src/zest/setup/rootfs.ub

-### Toolchain setup
+## Toolchain setup

 During the Buildroot build process, a full-featured cross GCC toolchain is also created, which allows to build Linux binaries for the board's ARM processor.
 This includes u-boot (the bootloader), the Linux kernel and the zeST manager.

-For the following steps (u-boot and Linux kernel), you can set up the environement to use the buildroot cross compilation toolchain:
+For the following steps (u-boot and Linux kernel), you may set up the environement to use the buildroot cross compilation toolchain:

     $ export ARCH=arm
     $ export CROSS_COMPILE=$HOME/src/buildroot-2022.02.8/output/host/bin/arm-linux-